 Our art & visual culture majors experience an immersive learning environment where they explore, analyze, and engage the diverse world of art.
-Your creativity will be met with high levels of experimentation, self-reflection, and critical inquiry as you explore professional focus areas in arts business & management, art conservation science, art therapy & wellness, museum & gallery professions, photography & digital arts, or studio art practice.
+Your creativity will be met with high levels of experimentation, self-reflection, and critical inquiry as you explore specializations in art and architectural history, arts business & management, art conservation science, art therapy & wellness, museum & gallery professions, photography & digital arts, or studio art practice.

 You will receive the necessary professional and educational readiness for any number of fulfilling careers in the cultural arts or for graduate school.
 Emphasizing gallery and museum training—alongside innovative studio work—we provide a dynamic learning experience that includes internships, travel, visiting artists, and numerous opportunities for exhibition in our campus gallery spaces.

 - If you have interests in other majors, yet personal creativity remains central to your life, our major is perfect for you.
 For those seeking that all-important ‘creative edge’ so many professions now seek, our program is designed for you.
 Our flexible program makes it possible to complete a double major with ease.